 Insider Tip: When looking for a meal, stay away from Midtown and other super touristy areas.
 The quality will be poor and the prices are high.
 Instead, head to nearby Chinatown, Greenwich Village or the Lower East Side for more affordable (and higher quality) bites.

-If you really want to cut costs on food, choose an Airbnb with a kitchen so you can eat in for at least a couple meals, saving money (and calories!).
+If you really want to cut costs on food, choose an hotel or hostel with a kitchen so you can eat in for at least a couple meals, saving money (and calories!).
 You can easily make a cheap breakfast of fruit, yogurt, toast and eggs, and save the splurges for later in the day.

 13. Hit up Happy Hour